Restaurants in New York

 The best view of Manhattan’s skyline is not seen from Manhattan itself but from the opposite side of the water.
 On the other side of the East River, right under the Brooklyn Bridge is The River Café.
 Head here for dinner with a beautiful view of the illuminated skyscrapers over the river.
 Be sure to order their most famous dessert; the Chocolate Brooklyn Bridge!

 A luxurious dining experience at Manhatta promises great views of Lower Manhattan.
 The restaurant is located on the 60th floor, within walking distance of Wall Street and the 9/11 Memorial.
-While enjoying a lovely lunch or dinner, you’ll continue to be amazed with the sights of the streets, bridges and waterways below you.
+While enjoying a lovely lunch or dinner, you’ll continue to be amazed at the sights of the streets, bridges and waterways below you.

 GAONNURI is a Korean restaurant in Midtown Manhattan, just one block from the Empire State Building.
 Through the large windows, you have a lovely view of the surrounding area.
 If you eat here after dark, you’ll be surrounded by the illuminated buildings of Midtown Manhattan.
 Plus, you can enjoy the surprising and varied Korean culinary experience.